 LIC Home Loan Eligibility Criteria

-LIC Home Loan Eligibility Criteria is hard to find on the LIC HFL website.
-But what we do know is that pensioners are eligible for home loans with a generous minimum and maximum age limit.
+LIC Home Loan Eligibility Criteria is hard to find on the LIC Housing website.
+However, they do advertise that pensioners are eligible for home loans with a generous minimum and maximum age limit.
 For borrowers over 50 years old and up to 70 year olds, you can avail a home loan with a maximum tenure of 15 years.

 Recently, LIC promoted a new loan scheme for eligible pensioners which allows a maximum applicant age of 80.
 The Griha Varistha home loan offers low interest rates and EMIs for older borrowers of the minimum age of 65, and allows up to a 30 year loan term if applying with a younger co-applicant.